 About a month after I submitted my application, I received conditional approval for Nexus and Global Entry, pending my interview.
 I made an appointment at the Nexus center in Detroit since I had a trip there already.
 The final part of the application process that I couldn’t do there was to get the iris scan.
 This is required for entry into Canada via air (and into the US at pre-clearance airports in Canada) to use the kiosks at airports.
-There are also Global Entry kiosks in the pre-clearance areas at Vancouver and Ottawa airports, and this is supposed to expand to Montreal and Toronto by September according to this link.
+There are also Global Entry kiosks in the pre-clearance areas at Vancouver and Ottawa airports, and this is supposed to expand to Montreal and Toronto by September.
 They were nowhere to be found when I passed through Montreal in mid-September.

 In order to get my iris scan, I contacted the Nexus office at Montreal since I would be there for work.
 Whether or not an appointment is required for only the iris scan seems to depend on the policies of the particular office.
 I just contacted the Montreal office via email to set a time for my iris scan.
 It took maybe 5 minutes.
 I met with an agent, she explained the process, and then I had my irises scanned.
 I then did a test scan to make sure it was working properly, and it was.
 That’s all it took to get into the system.